znx-x/solidity-plus/README.md

 Non-functional at the moment, but as soon as I feel that I've got to the point where it can be used - even if on a very basic form - I will build and release the compiler.

-Documentation and more information will be added as the project develops, and if you need any further info just come and talk to me directly on Discord.
+Documentation and more information will be added as the project develops, and if you need any further info just come and talk to me directly.